 Another great option to consider when you need to transfer photos from Mac to iPhone is to use a third-party syncing service, like Dropbox.
-You could upload your pictures to your Dropbox account directly on the web, or just add photos to your Dropbox folder once you install Dropbox on your Mac.
+For example, you could upload your pictures to your Dropbox account directly on the web or add photos to your Dropbox folder once you install Dropbox on your Mac.
 Dropbox has an excellent walkthrough to help you get started if you're a newbie to the service.
-Then on your iPhone or iPad, just download the Dropbox app and access your photos and videos directly.
+Then on your iPhone or iPad, download the Dropbox app and access your photos and videos directly.

-While I prefer to use Dropbox for my photos, there are also other options that you can use as well, such as Google Drive, Microsoft OneDrive, Amazon Drive, and more.
+While I prefer to use Dropbox for my photos, there are also other options that you can use, such as Google Drive, Microsoft OneDrive, Amazon Drive, and more.
 It just comes down to personal preference here.

 These are just a few of the best ways on how to transfer photos from Mac to iPhone.
 If you have any questions, drop them in the comments below, and we'll do our best to help you out.